prabhuramachandran/automan-scipy2024/abstract.md

 - Knowledge of programming with Python.
 We will expect that you know what a class is and how you can subclass it.
 - Some experience with using command line tools is necessary.
+You should also be comfortable writing a Python program that takes command line arguments.
 - Knowledge of basic numpy and matplotlib will be useful but not mandatory.

 - For setup you will require a working Python installation and also install